Date and cause of death based on information recorded when deaths are certified and registered in England and Wales.

 - Delay between event occurring and event appearing in OpenSAFELY Approximately 1-2 weeks.

-- Collected information Date of death, causes of death, age, sex.
+- Collected information Date of death, causes of death, age, sex, place of death.

 Causes of death are coded using ICD-10.